 This American state is the chief exporters of computer chips and has many public universities and colleges where a lot of students from within the country as well as all over the world apply for the programs in advanced technology.

 Virginia offers a number of employment opportunities in a variety of different fields.
 The jobs, which are more in demand, include physician assistant, data communications, technical and scientific services and other related fields.
-A recent survey positioned three careers, which are supposed to boom in the decade 2008-18.
-These include bio-medical engineering, epidemiology and home health aides and personal care.
+A recent survey positioned three careers, which are forecasted to boom in the decade 2008-18.
+These include biomedical engineering, epidemiology and home health aides and personal care.

 As per the U.S. Bureau of Labor Statistics, the average salary of biomedical engineers in Virginia in May, 2010 was $85,000 while for personal care aides it was ~$22,000 and annual average salary of epidemiologist was $69,090 in Virginia.